artefactual-labs/smush/README.md

 -------------

-Edit the `$HOME/.smush.yml` YAML-formatted configuration file and set `qa branch` to desired QA branch.
+Edit the `$HOME/.smush.yml` YAML-formatted configuration file and set `qa branch` to desired base branch.

 Example:

     qa branch: qa/2.5.x

-Setting `github owner` and `github repo` in your configuration file can, optionally, enable you to have smush check to make sure an open pull request exists for the dev branch.
+Setting `github owner` and `github repo` in your configuration file can, optionally, enable you to have smush check to make sure an open pull request exists for the topic branch.

 Setting `before notes` in your configuration file can, optionally, display notes/reminders before you merge.
 Likewise, setting `after notes` can display